-This is my story on my struggle to become a Mum and maybe it will explain just why my Daughter is so special and precious to me.
+This is my story for Babyloss Awareness Week on my struggle to become a Mum.
+Hopefully it will explain just why my Daughter is so special and precious to me.
 I have never really spoken fully about everything before.

 In 1999, I met my now husband, he had 2 boys, I had none.
 I took on the role of StepMum and cared for them and loved them as my own.
 I was 32 and I had never really thought about having children of my own.

 In January 2000, I had a miscarriage, I went to the Dr who confirmed it was and told me to rest up.
 I rang my Boss at work who told me it was just a heavy period and was quite nasty.
 I had not been trying and this was a total shock.
 So to find out in the same sentence that you are/were pregnant and now losing it was a bit of a shock.
 I took the rest of the week of work, but this now got me wanting a baby.
 So we agreed to try and see what happens.

 We got on with life and I would fall pregnant and lose the baby, each time it taking a bit more of me with it.
 In 2001 my Dr passed us to a Specialist.
 This man was very stern with no bedside manner whatsoever.
 My husband was tested and he was fine, which sunk me even deeper into depression and upset.
 They put me on Clomid, and I fell pregnant with twins, which we did not know at the time.
 This turned out to be one of the worst periods of my life.

 A emotional time

 I had pains and not feeling right so went to my Dr, bless him he had me in his room for ages.
 Eventually saying it could be an ectopic pregnancy and he arranged for me to see my consultant.
 I was going out of my mind all the way there.
 Telling my husband they are not removing my baby and I am not staying in hospital.
 We get there and the nurse met us and was lovely.
 I was given a pregnancy test to do, now had I been in the right state of mind I would have reacted very differently.